 Appendix A – “Listed Local RA Capacity”

-9.3.1.3 Coordinating Maintenance Outages of RA Resources
+9.3.1.3 Coordinating Outages of RA Resources

-In performing outage coordination management under Section 9, and this Section 9.3.1.3, the CAISO may take into consideration the status of a Generating Unit as a Resource Adequacy Resource.
+In performing outage coordination management under Section 9, and this Section 9.3.1.3, the CAISO may take into consideration the status of a Generating Unit as a Resource Adequacy Resource, including whether it is Listed Local RA Capacity.
 The CAISO may deny, reschedule or cancel an Approved Maintenance Outage for facilities that comprise the CAISO Controlled Grid or Generating Units of Participating Generators if it determines that the outage is likely to have a detrimental effect on the availability of Resource Adequacy Capacity or the efficient use and reliable operation of the CAISO Controlled Grid or the facilities of a Connected Entity.

-9.3.1.3.1 Replacement Requirement for LSEs
+9.3.1.3.1 Not Used